MikaVainio/VarastoGUI/productCatalog.md

 # Product catalog
-Product catalog is an applicatin that can be used as a stand alone tool to create product catalog pages.
+Product catalog is an application that can be used as a stand alone tool to create product catalog pages.